stevebrownlee/classroom-arrays/Part 2: The Hairy Potter.md

 const copies = []  // Blank array that will contain the copies
 ```

-## Concise For Loop Syntax

 ## Your First For Loop

-In JavaScript, there is a specific kind of loop called a `for..of` loop that is designed specifically to iterate an array.
-The task we want to perform is to put a copy into the `copies` array for every piece of paper in the `originals` array.
+In JavaScript, there are several ways to iterate through the items in an array.
+The specific syntax you will be using is called a `for..of` loop that is designed specifically to iterate an array.
+You can start with a simple example.
+You can use a `for..of` loop to output each item in an a

 ```js
 for (const paper of originals) {